Aleksandir/Aleksandir/README.md

-# Hi there, I'm Aleksandir 👋
+# Hi there, I'm Aleks 👋

 I'm a tech enthusiast and a student of Information Technology.
 When I'm not working, I love to code, learn new concepts, and contribute to open-source projects.
 I'm passionate about problem-solving, continuous improvement, and community support.
 Let's connect and collaborate on some cool tech ideas!